 Prerequisite: Completion of 15 graduate credits This course provides the opportunity for a small group of students to work together with a faculty member on a collaborative project, or a series of related projects, that are part of a faculty member's ongoing research or scholarly program.
 ECED 695/Master of Arts in Early Childhood Education Internship II 6-10 cr.
 Prerequisite: Successful completion of MAT Internship I (EDUC 694) The Internship II experience will be a full semester in an early childhood education classroom.
 The intern will gradually assume responsibility for planning, teaching, and directing the learning activities of the class, culminating in a minimum of two weeks of fulltime classroom teaching.
 Each intern will be supervised by college supervisors and a cooperating teacher(s).
 ECED 697/Independent Study in Early Childhood Education 1-3 cr.
 Prerequisite: EDFN 500, 520, or 521 An in-depth exploration of a topic within a specific area of the discipline involving supervised teaching, research, and regular conferences with the faculty adviser.
 ECED 700/Comprehensive Examination in Early Childhood Education Every candidate for a graduate degree must take a comprehensive examination that requires the candidate to synthesize and apply knowledge acquired throughout the program.
 See page 17 for comprehensive examination requirements.
 EDAD 525/Introduction to Educational Leadership This course provides a comprehensive overview of the field of educational administration.
 It examines the historical, social, and political perspectives of the field; it explores the principles and practices of effective school leadership.
-EDAD 530/Group Dynamics for Educational Leaders This course is designed to study the intrapersonal and interpersonal skills essential for leaders to facilitate the development of cultures and climates which optimize success for all members of the school community.
+EDAD 530/Group Dynamics for Educational Leaders 3 cr.
+This course is designed to study the intrapersonal and interpersonal skills essential for leaders to facilitate the development of cultures and climates which optimize success for all members of the school community.
 Topics include effective communication, team building, decision making, problem solving and the people side of change.
-EDAD 540/School Finance and Resource Management This course explores the institutional basis and economics of school finance.
-It provides a comprehensive overview of the development, implementation, and evaluation of budgets, and compares funding sources in the public and educational sectors.
-EDAD 572/School Law 3 cr.

-Students in this course study federal and state laws affecting the rights, privileges, and duties of administrators, teachers and ancillary personnel.
+EDAD 540/School Finance and Resource Management 3 cr.
+This course explores the ethical and effective governance, distribution, utilization, and management of financial, physical, and human resources in schools.
+Students will develop an understanding of legalities, basic budgeting, and accounting principles while exploring how efficient administrative systems contribute to the optimal functioning of the organization.
+EDAD 572/School Law Students in this course study federal and state laws affecting the rights, privileges, and duties of administrators, teachers and ancillary personnel.
 Attention is given to the influence of government, finance, collective bargaining, and other pertinent school-related factors.
-EDAD 597/Special Topics in Educational Administration An advanced course devoted to an in-depth study of current or specialized topics selected by the faculty and approved by the department.
+EDAD 597/Special Topics in Educational Administration 3 cr.

+An advanced course devoted to an in-depth study of current or specialized topics selected by the faculty and approved by the department.
 EDAD 617/Advanced School Leadership:

+Supervision/Administration 3 cr.

-Supervision/Administration Prerequisites: EDAD 525 and SUPV 520 3 cr.
+Prerequisites: EDAD 525 and SUPV 520

 This course offers an analysis of the administrative process in theory and practice in contemporary schools.
-Topics will include examination of leadership theory and styles, school organizations, instructional leadership, school/community relations, and the effective use of data base decision making.
-EDAD 653/School Personnel Administration 3 cr.
+Topics will include examination of leadership theory and styles, school organizations, instructional leadership, school/community relations, and the effective use of data-based decision making.

+EDAD 653/School Personnel Administration

+3 cr.

 Prerequisite: EDAD 525 A study of the administrative and organizational processes involved in school personnel management.
 Emphasis will be placed upon strengthening competencies in the development of personnel policies and practices; social systems management; and recruitment, retention, and exit procedures for both professional personnel and support staff.
-EDAD 660/Computer Applications in Educational Administration3 cr.
+EDAD 660/Computer Applications in Educational Administration 3 cr.
 ONLY for Global students No computer experience is necessary.